nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 `Storage` is able to:

- 1)Save the data entered in by the user and also read it back to `Model` when requested <br>
+ - Save the data entered in by the user and also read it back to `Model` when requested <br>
- 2)Save user preferences and read it back when needed <br>
+ - Save user preferences and read it back when needed <br>

 ## **Testing**